9 Effective Ways to Improve Lead Nurturing with Automation

 Why do you need Lead Nurturing?

-A research from Marketo has shown that about 96% leads that visit your website are not yet ready to buy.
+According to a recent research, about 96% leads that visit your website are not yet ready to buy.
 It is on you to push these leads through the funnel by educating them.

 Lead nurturing can be broadly divided into three basic stages: Awareness, Consideration, and Decision.
 Only when a lead reaches the ‘Decision’ stage, you can start pitching your products and services directly.
 Prior to that, all you do is build a relationship.